Accenture/mercury-composable/guides/CHAPTER-4.md

 You may also define concurrency using environment variable.
 You can replace the "instances" with `envInstances` using standard environment variable syntax like `${SOME_ENV_VARIABLE:default_value}`.

-## Using the same task multiple times in a flow
+## Unique task naming

 Composable functions are designed to be reusable.
 By changing some input data mapping to feed different parameters and payload, your function can behave differently.

-Therefore, it is quite common to use the same function more than once in a single event flow.
+Therefore, it is quite common to use the same function ("process") more than once in a single event flow.

+When a task is not named, the "process" tag is used to name the task.

-Since each task must have a unique name for event routing, we cannot use the same task name more than once in an event flow.
-To handle this use case, you can create aliases for the same task like this:
+Since each task must have a unique name for event routing, we cannot use the same "process" name more than once in an event flow.
+To handle this use case, you can create unique names for the same task like this:

 ```yaml
 flow: